 Chapel exists to encourage our HIU community in praise, worship, and the Word of God.
 Chapel programs build community and challenge students in their Christian faith.
 Our chapel program also displays the relevance of the Gospel and its diversity, through worship and creativity.
 Chapel is unique in style of music and speakers represented each week.
+Chapel is the "largest class" on campus and is considered an integral component of our educational mission.

-Chapel meets Thursdays 9:30 am - 10:20 am in the Pacific Auditorium.
+Chapel meets Thursdays

+9:30 am - 10:20 am in the Pacific Auditorium.